AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 * a Prompt Template supplied by Adobe to start generating content,
 * the [New prompt](#create-prompt) to create your own prompt,
 * a template that you have created for your use only,
-* a template that you, or someone in your organization has created.
+* a template that you, or someone in your organization, has created.

 To differentiate: